Topic: Digital Manufacturing

 - Room: MAR 6.051

-- Details: We give a brief overview of the basic ideas and several recent developments in this field.
+- Details: The course gives a brief overview of the basic ideas and several recent developments in this field.
 Students will work in small teams on a chosen topic and present the basics of their topic in an intermediate talk.
-Finally, each team will implement a recent research papers and present their topic, application and results in a concluding talk.
+Finally, each team will implement a recent research paper and present their topic, application and results in a concluding talk.
 Both efficiency of the underlying algorithms as well as robustnessare important aspects in this course.
 Grading will be based on all aspects of performance.

 - Interest in computer graphics and geometry (idealy you attended CG1 + CG2).